TorAP/AML/README.md

 -------
 ## Analysis
 - Data for the best model can be downloaded: https://drive.google.com/file/d/115vhzf6M-uzOwk8RGOGQh5i3a4YOnCUZ/view?usp=share_link
+  - The data has already been pre-processed (so this step can be skipped in the analysis)
 - The analysis conists of:
   - A RGB comparison of images from a previous training with 3 different metrics (MSE,PSNR,SSIM)